syncfusion-content/maui-docs/MAUI/AIAssistView/getting-started.md

 N> The `SfAIAssistView.AssistItems` property is of type `IList<IAssistItem>`.
 To ensure the `AssistItems` property functions correctly, it is recommended to use a collection property in the ViewModel with the same type, such as `ObservableCollection<IAssistItem>`.

-## Binding AssistItems to AI AssistView
+### Bind AssistItems

+Set the `ViewModel` as the BindingContext for the AI AssistView or the parent ContentPage.
+This allows data binding between the UI and the ViewModel properties.
-To bind the assist items to `SfAIAssistView`, configure the `AssistItems` property accordingly.
-You have the option to bind the assistItems collection of the `SfAIAssistView` either through XAML or programmatically in code.
+To populate AI AssistView, bind the assit items in ViewModel to `AssistItems` property of AI AssistView.

 {% tabs %}
 {% highlight xaml hl_lines="14" %}